Übung Political Sociology: Applied Causal Inference

 We will use this simulation to illustrate how randomization produces unbiased estimates of the average treatment effect (ATE).

-We will also relate the variation in our simulated experimental results to the standard errors produced by regression.
+Using simulations, we will relate the random variation in our simulated experimental results to the standard errors produced by t-tests and regression.

 Assignment for next week: